Amit Kothari

 The teams building modular prompt architecture figured this out.
 Break monolithic prompts into small, task-based components.
 Each team owns their modules.
 The central team owns the router.
 Suddenly you get consistency and flexibility without sacrificing either.

-Let me be honest about failure modes.
+Let me be straight about failure modes.
 I’ve probably missed a few, but these are the ones I keep seeing.
 Political resistance kills this when you can’t show clear benefit quickly.
 You need quick wins and measurable quality gains before teams will trust central standards.
 Technical complexity is a real barrier: if your teams are copy-pasting prompts in ChatGPT, they aren’t ready for hierarchical architecture yet.
 You need real infrastructure.
-Centralized prompt registries solve this at scale, and 89% of agent teams have already implemented observability for their AI systems.
+Centralized prompt registries solve this at scale, and 89% of organizations have already implemented observability for their agents.
 Prompt governance is catching up.
 Maintenance burden is real: someone has to own the core layer, review changes, maintain the registry.
 Don’t resource it properly and it becomes shelfware.
 Cultural mismatch might be the hardest one.
 This works in organizations that already do code review, documentation, and structured deployment.
 If your culture is “move fast and break things,” you’ll fight this system constantly.

 The answer isn’t to abandon governance.
 It’s to right-size it for your maturity level.